Personal Viral Induced Wheeze Action Plan

 Treatment over the next few days

-Over the next few days, your child will need to be regularly given a blue (salbutamol) reliever inhaler.
+Over the next few days, your child will be recovering and hopefully will feel better.

-- You should continue your child’s normal preventer treatment(s) during an acute exacerbation if they take any.
+You should continue your child’s normal preventer treatment(s) during an acute exacerbation of asthma.

 If you / your child is: